pleiszenburg/zugbruecke/docs/faq.rst

 If run on *Windows*, the regular *ctypes* will just ignore any ``memsync`` directive in the code.

-Pointers returned by a DLL pointing to memory allocated by the DLL are currently not handled.

 Is it thread-safe?
 ------------------